unode/deep-learning-intro/_episodes/02-keras.md

 The first parameter `10` is the number of neurons we want in this layer, this is one of the hyperparameters of our system and needs to be chosen carefully.
 We will get back to this in the section on hyperparameter tuning.
-The second parameter is the activation function to use, here we choose relu which is 0 for values 0 and below and the same as the input for values above 0.
+The second parameter is the activation function to use, here we choose relu which is 0 for inputs that are 0 and below and the identity function (returning the same value) for inputs above 0.
 This is a commonly used activation functions in deep neural networks that is proven to work well.
 Next we see an extra set of parenthenses with inputs in them, this means that after creating an instance of the Dense layer we call it as if it was a function.